HAASEdgebot/ReadMe/README.md

-ReadMe
-Edgebot ReadMe
+# Edgebot ReadMe

 This repository is set up to house all working files for the Haas Edgebot Machine All files are property of HAAS Automation

-Fusion 360 Add-in Setup instructions:
+## Fusion 360 Add-in Setup instructions:
 Inside of Fusion 360 navigate to the "Tools" toolbar and press add-ins tab

 All installed scripts and add-ins will be visible in the pop up menu, to add scripts and add-ins you must put the files under the add-ins folder in corresponding folder on your hardrive